khiemdam/lol-patch-web-scraper/README.md

 ## Status
 Finished the project!
 If you have any ideas for improvements, please reach out to me!

+## Notes
+I divided the work into three different files: main.py, scraper.py, handle_email.py.
+I tried to focus on splitting up tasks into functions, so that I could debug and read my code much more easier.

+With Beautiful Soup, I mainly utilized the .find() and .find_next() member functions to search for unique classes corresponding to the information on the patch notes.
+I also kept a list of dictionaries datastructure (similar to .json format), so I can see how one could implement a web scraper in a web app.

+For emailing, I followed a tutorial that shows how to use SMTP, specifically Google's SMTP server.
+I used Google's app password feature, but it is possible to utilize other SMTP services.
+I was also able to essentially create an HTML and CSS file to format my emails with MIMEText, making it much more easy to read and look at.

 ## Credits
 * [Python Web Scraping Basics](https://realpython.com/python-web-scraping-practical-introduction/#get-to-know-regular-expressions)